UK's Johnson and NATO's Stoltenberg: Turkish operation in Syria must end

 “The Prime Minister and Secretary General both expressed their deep concern at the situation in northern Syria,” the spokeswoman said in a statement after the pair met in London on Tuesday.

-“Both leaders stressed the value of Turkey as a NATO ally and recognised the role they have played in supporting refugees from the Syrian conflict,” she added.
+“Both leaders stressed the value of Turkey as a NATO ally and recognized the role they have played in supporting refugees from the Syrian conflict,” she added.
 “But they were clear that the current Turkish operation needed to end.”
-(Reporting by Kylie MacLellan and Elizabeth Piper; editing by Stephen Addison)